pietrbr/wines-drones-setup/monarch_custom/monarch_custom-ubuntu20.04-wifi.md

 ## Tools and softwares

-- Drone: DJI-M100 with Pixhawk FCU
+- Drone: custom 'Monarch' with Pixhawk (?)
+FCU
-- Companion computer: Intel NUC with Ubuntu 20.04.2 LTS and mavlink-router installed (*wines-nuc2* in our case)
+- Companion computer: Intel NUC with Ubuntu 20.04.2 LTS and mavlink-router installed (*wines-nuc8* in our case)
 - Basestation: Laptop with QGroundControl (*.AppImage* file)
 - Wifi router (*SWARMCONTROL* in our case)